marxin/texi2rst-generated/sphinx/gcc/options-controlling-c++-dialect.rst

   :option:`-Wdeprecated-copy-dtor` , also deprecate if the class has a user-provided destructor.

+.. option:: -Wno-deprecated-enum-enum-conversion
-.. option:: -Wno-deprecated-enum-enum-conversion , -Wdeprecated-enum-enum-conversion, -Wno-deprecated-enum-enum-conversion
+.. option:: -Wdeprecated-enum-enum-conversion, -Wno-deprecated-enum-enum-conversion

   .. note::